 Key Features of Azure CLI

-- It is cross-platform can be installed in Windows and Linux environment.
+It is cross-platform can be installed in Windows and Linux environments.

-- It have ability to use one subscription for all commands, or vary subscriptions per command.
+It has the ability to use one subscription for all commands, or vary subscriptions per command.

-- It have flexibility to work with multiple clouds.
+It has the flexibility to work with multiple clouds.

 How to install Azure CLI